Hi, I’m John Fox, and as an editor I’ve helped hundreds of authors write, edit and publish their novels.

 How long are most novels?

-Don’t write a novel more than 100,000 words — it will never get published.
+Don’t write a novel more than 100,000 words — it’s tougher to get it published.
 And if you write something under 70,000 words, it’s too short.

 So aim for 70k – 100k words (and never cite page count — writers only use word count).